keystonejs/keystone/.changeset/twelve-guests-flow.md

 '@keystone-next/types': major
 ---

-Added support for filtering uniquely by text and integer fields like this:
+Added support for filtering uniquely by text and integer fields that have `isUnique: true` like this:

 ```graphql
 query {